 How to Contest a Parking Citation

-Trial requests can be made by logging on to http://cityservices.baltimorecity.gov/pftr or by completing the back of the citation and mailing it to City of Baltimore, Attn: Parking Fines, 200 Holliday Street, Baltimore, MD 21202.
-If mailed, you will receive an acknowledgement letter stating that the City has received your letter.
+Trial requests can be made by logging on to http://cityservices.baltimorecity.gov/pftr or by completing the back of the citation and mailing it to the City of Baltimore, Attn: Parking Fines, 200 Holliday Street, Baltimore, MD 21202.
+If mailed, you will receive an acknowledgment letter stating that the City has received your letter.
 If you do not receive this letter within two weeks of mailing in your request, please call 410-396-4080.